Saturday, September 17, 2016

 In 2008, I read Bloody Confused!
 A Clueless American Sportswriter Seeks Solace in English Soccer, by Chuck Culpepper.
 A jaded sports scribe, he discovered English soccer, and it restored his love of sports.
 He wrote, "It was like childhood... with beer."

 I became a fan of the New York Yankees, the New Jersey Nets, and Rutgers University when I was 7 years old.
 I became a fan of the New Jersey Devils when they arrived when I was 12.
-I became a fan of East Brunswick High School when I got there, at 14.
+I became a fan of East Brunswick High School's teams when I got there, at 14.

 I became a fan of London's Arsenal Football Club at age 38.
 I chose them because I wanted a London team, because of the parallels with New York; because I knew some of the players from the 1998, 2002 and 2006 World Cups; and because, with their red shirts, their neutral-zone trap, their stylish passing, and their freaky goals, they reminded me of the Devils.
-Then the other similarities kicked in, such as the cheap owners and set-in-his-ways general manager.
+Then the other similarities kicked in, such as the cheap owners and the set-in-his-ways general manager.
 But I don't regret becoming a fan of the Gunners -- in English parlance, a Gooner.

 And I was welcomed into the world of Goonerdom.
 As Arsenal fan Nick Hornby put it, "If you put in the hours, you're welcomed, without question, into a new family.
 Only, in this family, you all root for the same people, and hope for the same things.
 What's childish about that?"